msolorio/redux-typescript-notes/README.md

 - do not modify existing state directly
   - make immutable updates
   - copy existing state and update copy
+- Reducer must not have side effects
+  - Cannot make AJAX calls
+  - run asynchronous code
+  - pure functions are more predictable, easier to test
+  - un-pure reducers can be a common source of bugs

 #### Reducer Steps
 1. check action type to determine current procedure